 - Kidney failure

 The FDA continues to investigate the safety issues and will determine whether changes are needed in the prescribing information for the SGLT2 class of drugs.
-They are advising patients to be on the lookout for any signs of ketoacidosis (DKA), cardiac complications or kidney failure.
-Signs include shortness of breath, fatigue, nausea and abdominal pain.
+They are advising patients to be on the lookout for any signs of ketoacidosis (DKA), renal failure, kidney injury, amputation and gangrenous toe.

 Invokana Lawsuit – Call The Heavy Hitters @ 1800LAW1010 Today!

-If you or a loved one has taken an SGLT2 inhibitor like Invokana and are now suffering or have suffered from kidney damage, renal failure, diabetic ketoacidosis, stroke or heart attack, contact the SGLT2 inhibitor attorneys at Martin, Harding & Mazzotti, LLP at 1800LAW1010 (1.800.529.1010) today.
+If you or a loved one has taken an SGLT2 inhibitor like Invokana and are now suffering or have suffered from kidney damage, renal failure, diabetic ketoacidosis, amputations, gangrenous toe contact the SGLT2 inhibitor attorneys at Martin, Harding & Mazzotti, LLP at 1800LAW1010 (1.800.529.1010) today.
 We’ll review your case to determine the best course of action to get the justice and compensation you may be entitled to.

 Our legal team is available to serve you from multiple offices across New York State and Vermont, including: Albany, NY, Saratoga, NY, Schenectady, NY, White Plains, NY, Rochester, NY, Plattsburgh, NY, Utica, NY, Buffalo, NY, New York City, NY, Manchester, VT and Burlington, VT.
 Call us any time, 24/7 if you’ve been wrongfully injured, disabled or have lasting medical issues as a result of prescribed type-2 diabetes drugs such as: Invokana, Farxiga, Invokamet, or Xigduo XR.